q-0q/blog/docs/writing/index.md

 "If I may speak plainly, I feared I would be paired with someone much more hostile than you," the man responded hesitantly.
 "As you said, it's normally not a position that your kind opts-in to."

 The voice did not immediately respond to this.
 The rider suddenly shifted again, seemingly aware of some great danger.
 He silently rose to a stand.
 Slowly putting his back to the wall of the mill, he calmly unholstered his pistol and gestured into the black.
 He pierced the darkness and identified the silhouette of a male moose stooping on a ridge that hugged the bank upstream.
-The massive animal bore a sinister crown that held the beasts head low in a wickedly predatory posture.
+The massive animal bore a sinister crown that held the beasts head low in a wicked posture.
 Its powerful legs shifted impatiently.

 They watched each other for a few seconds in silence before the moose began swaying its rack broadly, and snorting aggressively, while starting its way across the hilltop.
 It had just gotten up to full tilt when, without changing his stance, the man fired, sending out a raspy woman's scream from the muzzle of the weapon.
 A blue shot carved through the beast's left shoulder and torso, misting the ruin-stones in its gore.
 Its corpse collapsed at speed, further breaking its body with a crunch.
 The man stood fast, keeping the steaming barrel trained on the creature that now lay ten feet before him.